Abbasmo72/TO-DO-List/README.md

    - <b>Consistency:</b> Provide a consistent experience across devices (mobile and desktop).
    - <b>Interactive Elements:</b> Use animations or simple effects for better interaction.
    - <b>Performance:</b> Ensure smooth and fast operations.

+By following these guidelines, you can build a professional and functional To-Do List application.
+Let me know if you'd like sample code or further details on any specific part!